An adversary bound for quantum signal processing

 where $U_k$ are unitary operators independent of $O$ acting on a Hilbert space $\calH = (\calM \otimes \calW) \oplus \calN$, while

 applies the oracle to some subspace of the total working space of the algorithm (this allows the procedure to decide whether to apply the oracle and in which subsystem).
-The most traditional definition of query complexity is the \emph{Monte Carlo query complexity}, which is simply the number $T$ of calls to $O$, while the second definition was introduced in~\cite{belovsOneWayTicketVegas2023}. \begin{definition} Given a starting state $\xi$ and an oracle $O$, the \emph{Las Vegas query complexity} of $\calA(O)$ is given by
+The most traditional definition of query complexity is the \emph{Monte Carlo query complexity}, which is simply the number $T$ of calls to $O$, while a second definition was introduced in~\cite{belovsOneWayTicketVegas2023}. \begin{definition} Given a starting state $\xi$ and an oracle $O$, the \emph{Las Vegas query complexity} of $\calA(O)$ is given by

-where $\Pi_{\calW}$ is the projector onto $\calW$, the subspace where the oracle is applied, as in~(\ref{eq:query-oracle-embedding}). \end{definition} In other words, we take the probability mass of the component of the state that gets processed by the oracle at each step.
-This is in line with the classical case: the expected number of queries made by a randomized algorithm is $\sum_t p_t$, where $p_t$ is the probability that the $t$-th call is made, by linearity of expectation.
+where $\Pi$ is the projector onto {$\calM \otimes \calW$, the subspace where the controlled oracle $O \otimes \id_\calW$ is applied}, as in~(\ref{eq:query-oracle-embedding}). \end{definition} In other words, we take the probability mass of the component of the state that gets processed by the oracle at each step, {so this metric should be regarded as an \emph{expected cost} unlike the Monte Carlo definition}.
+This aligns with the classical case: the expected number of queries made by a randomized algorithm is $\sum_t p_t$, where $p_t$ is the probability that the $t$-th call is made, by linearity of expectation.

 We remark that, unlike Monte Carlo complexity, the Las Vegas definition depends on the starting state.
 The latter, however, satisfies an \emph{exactness} property~\cite{belovsTamingQuantumTime2024}, which essentially states that compositions of algorithms result in compositions of the respective Las Vegas complexities, without any log-factor penalty incurred for probability amplification.
 Moreover, the Las Vegas complexity introduced by the subroutines will depend on the distribution of the inputs they receive, which in certain cases might result in better total complexity (this is the \emph{thriftiness} property~\cite{belovsTamingQuantumTime2024}).